-Outside of his immediate inner-circle, there are countless deities that have taken up residency in the Underworld, including but not limited to Thanatos, the Greek god of death, his twin brother Hypnos, a collection of river goddesses, and Hecate, the goddess of witchcraft and crossroads.
+Outside of his immediate inner circle, there are countless deities that have taken up residency in the Underworld, including but not limited to Thanatos, the Greek god of death, his twin brother Hypnos, a collection of river goddesses, and Hecate, the goddess of witchcraft and crossroads.

-What are Some Myths that Hades is in?
+What are Some Myths that Hades is In?

 Hades is in a few notable myths outside of those describing his birth, the Titanomachy, and the division of the cosmos.
 The ever-looming god of the dead, Hades is mostly known for keeping a distance from his dysfunctional family and minding his own business – most of the time, at least.

-As for those few times the god decided to socialize, we luckily have the myths recorded.
+As for those few times, the god decided to socialize, we luckily have the myths recorded.

 The Abduction of Persephone

 Alright, so The Abduction of Persephone is by far the most recurrent myth that Hades is involved in.
-It says a lot about his character, about the inner-workings of the gods, and how the seasons were organized.
+It says a lot about his character, about the inner workings of the gods, and how the seasons were organized.

-Turns out, the relationships the gods have with one another is really not synergistic, especially when the head of it all (yes Zeus, we’re talking about you) sucks at communicating.
+Turns out, the relationships the gods have with one another are really not synergistic, especially when the head of it all (yes Zeus, we’re talking about you) sucks at communicating.
 As it happens, Hades got in contact with Zeus because 1.
 He was Persephone’s father and 2.
 He knew Demeter would never willingly give her daughter away.

 Hades’ kidnapping of Demeter’s daughter from the Nysian Plain is detailed in the Homeric hymn “To Demeter,” where it is explained that Persephone: “…was filled with a sense of wonder, and she reached out with both hands…and the earth, full of roads leading every which way, opened up under her…He seized her against her will…and drove away as she wept.”
 Meanwhile, the Orphic hymn “To Plouton” only touches on the abduction, stating that “you once took pure Demeter’s daughter as your bride when you tore her away from the meadow…”